nodejs/node/deps/npm/docs/content/using-npm/config.md

 When set to true, npm uses unicode characters in the tree output.
 When false, it uses ascii characters to draw trees.

-#### unsafe-perm

-* Default: false if running as root, true otherwise
-* Type: Boolean

-Set to true to suppress the UID/GID switching when running package scripts.
-If set explicitly to false, then installing as a non-root user will fail.

 #### update-notifier

 * Default: true